 1. Is the book performative in some way?
 Is it fun for parents or other adults to read?
 (If so, they’ll read it more often.)
 Fun for the kids to get to learn to read themselves?
 Press Here, The Book with No Pictures, and the Pete the Cat series are good examples of this.

 2. Is it relatively easy to read and to follow along?
 How many words are on a page?
-These books are relatively easy to transition children into reading themselves, are Mother Bruce, recommended to me by Judy Blume (no really), I Want My Hat Back, The Day the Crayons Quit, and the Llama Llama series.
+These books are relatively easy to transition children into reading themselves, and include Mother Bruce, recommended to me by Judy Blume (no really), I Want My Hat Back, The Day the Crayons Quit, and the Llama Llama series.

 Don’t Let the Pigeon Drive the Bus is a staple of my gift-giving repertoire.
 Many people have discovered it in the past few years, which I am all about, but I still find that it’s a book I can give to new parents.
 Parents didn’t grow up reading it, so even though kids have adored it for almost a decade, new parents are delighted by it and not all have even herd of it.
 (If this is a second or third child, I assume they know the pigeon.)